rupakm/TraceForge/README.md

 Here, `thread::spawn` is a TraceForge API call to spawn a process, `send_msg` is a call to send a message, and `recv_msg_block` is a blocking message receive.
 The assertion can fail because the two messages to `t1` can race, and `Terminate` can be received before `Work`.
+However, finding and reproducing these kinds of bugs using standard testing techniques are difficult: they depend on a precise scheduling of message deliveries that may be missed in random testing.

+In contrast, TraceForge systematically explores all relevant message orderings to find such bugs; moreover, the specific schedules that lead to a bug are reproducible.

 TraceForge tests the function by wrappingthe execution to the `verify` function: